Skip to main content

 Reports > Tax Document Library

 Step 2 - Download all tax invoices for the 6 months prior to your registration date for each of the marketplaces you sell in.
-Don't forget to get them from your European, North American and other seller accounts too.

-Step 3 - Pass these to your accountant and ask them to make a manual journal entry since you have added these into Xero/QuickBooks as "No VAT" and you want to reclaim the VAT paid under the HMRC guidance for reclaiming VAT on expenses for services in the 6 months prior to your VAT registration date.
+Step 3 - Pass these to your accountant and ask them to make a manual journal entry since you have added these into Xero/QuickBooks as 'No VAT' and you want to reclaim the VAT paid under the HMRC guidance for reclaiming VAT on expenses for services in the 6 months prior to your VAT registration date.

 Did this answer your question?